 New in the Path of Exile Ascendancy expansion, upon completing the optional Labyrinth area, we can choose an Ascendancy class, which is a way to further progress our character.
-You get two Ascendancy class points each for completing the Labyrinth in Normal, Cruel, Merciless and Uber difficulties for a total of eight points to spend on the Ascendancy Class Tree.
+You get two Ascendancy class points each for completing the Normal Labyrinth, Cruel Labyrinth, Merciless Labyrinth, and Endgame Labyrinth, for a total of eight points to spend on the Ascendancy Class Tree.
 The Lazy Pally is an Inquisitor.
 The Inquisitor provides a massive upgrade to the efficiency with which we slay monsters.
-We take the path to the Inevitable Judgement notable node on the Inquisitor Ascendancy skill tree which provides an outsized boost to our critical strike capabilities as well as substantial elemental damage increases in practice, some of which may not reflect directly on our attack skill tooltip damage per second number but are very powerful in terms of 'rubber meets the road' monster slaying efficiency.
-Other than Inevitable Judgement, I would suggest Augury of Penitence for a defensive boost against elemental damage -- you take 8% less elemental damage.
+We first take the route to the Pious Path notable node on the Inquisitor Ascendancy skill tree which provides an outsized boost to our damage and survival with Consecrated Ground.
+Other than Pious Path, I would suggest Augury of Penitence for a defensive boost against elemental damage -- you take 8% less elemental damage.
 Lastly we take Instruments of Virtue for a damage boost, particularly if you don't mind casting one of your spells manually - if not, it's still good.